-This flies in the face of how women's equity is so often presented - for the sake of equity.
-The enthusiasm to Hire more women!
+This flies in the face of how gender equity (all forms of equity) can so often be presented – for the sake of equity itself.
+Hire more women!
 Get more in the C-suite!
-Get women to hire more women! can make the movement seem one-dimensional.
-But it isn't.
-This isn't an issue about women (or just women).
-It's an issue about representation and about progress and ensuring our businesses reflect the people we serve.
+Get women to hire more women!
+All good ideas.
+But this isn’t an issue about women (or just women).
+It’s an issue about representation and about progress and ensuring our businesses reflect the people we serve.

-A Question of Progress - Everyone's ProgressHere's the thing: anytime you summarily axe out a segment of the workforce, you've axed out everything they have to offer.
-Women are half the population; they're half of potential consumers; they're half of the knowledge base, and so they're half the potential ideas and the innovations that could be percolating in your workforce.
-Take them out of the equation, and you've denied yourself a sizeable source of contributions.
-And that's not just bad for women - it's just plain bad business.
+Women are half the population; they’re half of potential consumers; they’re half of the knowledge base, and so they’re half the potential ideas and the innovations that could be percolating in your workforce.
+Limit their participation, and you’ve denied yourself a sizeable source of contributions.
+And that’s not just bad for women – it’s just plain bad business.

 How bad?
-On study called women "The most underutilized economic asset in the world," adding that they're "the key to unlocking U.S. GDP growth."
+A few years ago, one study called women “The most underutilized economic asset in the world,” adding that they’re “the key to unlocking U.S. GDP growth.”
 Another showed that a 30% rise in women leaders is linked to a 15% rise in profits.
-Yet that same study also showed that the majority of companies have no female board members and no women in the c-suite.
-In fact, for years, even as women surpass men in college degrees earned, their participation in the workforce has been sliding backwards.
+Yet right now, with pandemic-related exits, women’s workforce participation has dropped to levels not seen since that 1980s VP gathered his all-male band.
+And it will take a deliberate effort to bring them back.

-If all that's not enough, remember that women are a big part of the marketplace, accounting for more than 70% of sales (and not just for women-centric products).
+If all that’s not enough, remember that women are a big part of the marketplace, accounting for more than 70% of sales (and not just for women-centric products).
 “Imagine,” wrote Inc. not long ago, “the market gaps in consumer needs yet to fill – and the opportunity for profit.”
 Imagine indeed.

-That means there's an enormous market share up for grabs; a segment of products and services that need to be effectively aimed at women.
-And that's not so easy to do without a woman's voice to guide it.
+That means there’s an enormous market share up for grabs; a segment of products and services that need to be effectively aimed at women.
+And that’s not so easy to do without women’s voices in the mix.

 How not so easy?